tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This courtly dress is made from a rare magical material—you can wear heavy armor under it and it won’t show.
 While wearing the gown, you gain a +2 bonus to skill checks involving fashion and beauty.

 **Quirk:** Over-concerned with matters of courtesy.

 ---

+#### Stomping-Behemoth Chest Tattoo

+Gain _resist damage 16+_ against environmental damage and traps.

+**Quirk:** Completely ignores ‘minor irritations.’

+---

+#### Stomping-Behemoth Leg Tattoo

+When you disengage or pop free from an enemy, that enemy takes thunder damage equal to the escalation die (champion: twice the escalation die; epic: three times the escalation die).

+**Quirk:** Unheeding of ‘minor irritations’.

+---